 Our dedicated faculty are leaders in research spanning a wide range of neuroscience-based areas including activities focus on the roles of specific molecules in cellular function and their importance to organismal physiology and behavior.
 Their work is published in high quality publications in high tier journals such as Nature Reviews Neuroscience, Biological Psychiatry, Molecular Psychiatry, Brain, Behavior & Immunity, PLoS One, Journal of Neuroscience, Diabetes, Neuroscience, Nanotechnology, Psychopharmacology and Experimental Neurology.

-- Chronic stress, depression and cognition: Larry Reagan, James Fadel, Marlene Wilson, Susan Wood
+- Chronic stress, depression and cognition: Larry Reagan, James Fadel, Susan Wood, Marlene Wilson, Joe McQuail

-- The fear circuit and PTSD: Alexander McDonald, Marlene Wilson, James Fadel, Larry Reagan, David Mott, Susan Wood
+- The fear circuit and PTSD: Marlene Wilson, James Fadel, Larry Reagan, David Mott, Susan Wood, Aaron Jasnow

-- Neurochemistry of stress: James Fadel, Claudia Grillo, Larry Reagan, Marlene Wilson
+- Neurochemistry of stress: James Fadel, Claudia Grillo, Aaron Jasnow, Larry Reagan, Marlene Wilson

 - Mitochondrial stress and protein modifications: Norma Frizzell, Gerardo Piroli

 - Hippocampal dysregulation in depression: Larry Reagan, Claudia Grillo